cmayer/BaitFisher-package/README.md

 --------------------------
 1. **BaitFisher does not design baits for all input files or all excised features.
 What is the reason for this?**

-   BaitFisher does not design baits for input files which cannot host a tiling design of the required length.
+   BaitFisher does not design baits for input files or excised features, which cannot host a tiling design of the required length.

 2. **How can I determine the input files or excised features for which no baits have been designed?**